JiBrok/jibrok.github.io/_docs/time-in-status/overview.md

     * Tracks the time between events.
 Events can be as simple as creating a task, commenting.
 So are more complex ones - increasing priority, changing status to a specific, first appointment.
 The field is very flexible in the settings and allows to know the time between practically any actions with the task.
 * Timer field
     * Based on stopwatch and complemented by countdown functions.
     * During startup, it is set for a certain time (5 minutes, 4 hours) and then shows the remaining time.
-Reacts to events (TODO).
+Reacts to issue events (create issue, create comment...).
 Depending on the settings, it starts the timer or stops.
 The initial time is determined by the jql condition.
     * You can send a notification in advance or when the time expires.

 All fields have a large number of functions for finding information using jql in real time.